danielgindi/jquery.dgtable/README.md

   * 2nd argument: Row's index - or null for header
   * 3rd argument: Column's name
   * 4th argument: Row's data - if applicable
-  * At this stage you can prevent showing the preview, by calling `table.abortCellPreview`
+  * At this stage you can prevent showing the preview, by calling `table.hideCellPreview`
 * `cellpreviewdestroy`: Cell preview element is about to be destroyed after hiding
   * 1st argument: Preview's DOM element
   * 2nd argument: Row's index